AdriUMA/Arch-Hyprland/README.arch.md

 **EFI (with or without Windows)**

-> [IMPORTANT] If you have another Linux installed, you have multiple options if you want to keep it.
+> [!IMPORTANT] If you have another Linux installed, you have multiple options if you want to keep it.
 However, for the sake of simplicity, this guide does not consider that case.

 | Path     | Type             | Suggested Size |
 | -------- | ---------------- | -------------- |